 “I saw the girl next to me was reading Us magazine and People magazine.
 All the stars were being photographed on the streets, and they were describing what they were wearing and everything.
 I got back home and tried to figure out how do you get to these celebrities.”

 After mentioning the idea to a friend, he found it.
-“Why don’t you try their [representatives]?” his friend suggested.
+“Why don’t you try their stylists?” his friend suggested.
 At that point, Smith didn’t even know what a stylist was, but he quickly learned and started contacting them.

 “I found a mailing list of about 400 celebrity stylists in Hollywood.
 I sent a letter out to all of them and said, ‘If you want a free pair of UGG boots, please give me a call.’
 About 40 of them did.
 I sent them all a free pair of UGG boots.
 I would say within 3 to 4 months, we started seeing the products show up in sitcoms on TV.
 A year later, they’re wearing them in the movies.
 Tom Cruise and all these high-end celebrities were wearing them on TV and the movies.
 The stars started to pick up on it.

+You can get celebrity stylists contacts by using Moda Database.
 It didn’t take long for UGG to make its way into Hollywood circles.
 The presence of UGGs in the media only grew after that, from New York fashion to Oprah’s Favorite things.

 Marketing That Missed